fnordoglargh/fnordoglargh-s-music/README.md

     statement, he said that he 'never thought [the song] would be relevant again.
-But, in the light of one man’s bloody and woefully misguided decision to invade a peaceful, unthreatening neighbor, the song is, once again, a plea for our common humanity.'"
+But, in the light of one man’s bloody and woefully misguided decision to invade a peaceful, unthreatening neighbor, the song is, once again, a plea for our common humanity.'

 ### 1986